mahjongg2/ZX81plus38/README.md

 But please note that most other (pseudo) high resolution games that work on an unmodified ZX-81 do work, examples are manic Miner for the ZX-81, and many others.

-The issue has my attention and is being investigated, I tried to contact wilf, but the e-mail adress I have is no longer in use.
+The issue has my attention and is being investigated, I tried to contact Wilf, but so far he has not reacted to my e-mail.
 Any help in finding a solution for this issue is welcome...